RESISTANCE ©2014 J.D. DANIELS

 Because (for resistor-only circuits) your KCL expressions will be of the form

-G*V = I, and the word "admittance" is a generalized form of conductance,
+G*V = I, (the word "admittance" is a generalized form for conductance)

 you can express your KCL equations as Yn*V = Is, Yn is the node admittance

 matrix, V is a column vector of node voltages, and Is are current sources in

 circuit.
 The answer to the node voltages is

 Before illustrating the idea above with a specific multi-node circuit, we need to make a remark about current and voltage sources.
 Current sources are straightforward for KCL: They contribute directly to a current going into or our of a node.
 A voltage source where one of its ends contacts the reference node, then the other end contacts a node directly, with no series resistor... then that node can be taken out of the KCL list.
 If the voltage source is in parallel with a resistor, that resistor can be taken out of the circuit.
 (Why?)

 Otherwise you must convert voltage sources to current sources: